Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats

 In the early Tang Dynasty, the old system was followed; after the early Tang Dynasty, the two corners hanging behind the head were gradually lengthened, called Chang Jiao Luo Futou (长脚罗幞头).

-In the middle Tang Dynasty, the two corners were gradually shortened, and some of them were reverted to face upward, called Qiao Jiao Futou (翘脚幞头); in the late Tang Dynasty, the flat Futou corners elongated to the left and right were gradually popular.
+In the middle Tang Dynasty, the two corners were gradually shortened, and some of them were reverted to upward, called Qiao Jiao Futou (翘脚幞头); in the late Tang Dynasty, the flat Futou corners elongated to the left and right were gradually popular.

 Futou and Wu Sha Mao: The History of Ancient Chinese Official Hats-5